you112ef/OpenManus-RL/Readme.md

 Stay tuned for updates and the official release of our repository.
 Together, let's build a thriving open-source agent ecosystem!

 ## Citation
-Please cite the following paper if you find Marble helpful!
+Please cite the following paper if you find OpenManus helpful!
 ```bibtex
 @misc{OpenManus,
   author       = {Kunlun Zhu, Haofei Yu, Jiaxuan You},